-On 11 March 1983, you were notified of the initiation of administrative separation proceedings by reason of misconduct due to drug abuse, at which point, you decided to waive your procedural rights.
-Your commanding officer (CO) recommended an Other Than Honorable (OTH) discharge characterization by reason of misconduct due to drug abuse.
-After, your administrative separation proceedings were determined to be sufficient in law and fact, the separation authority approved the CO's recommendation and directed your discharge.
-On 29 March 1983, you were so discharged.
+Consequently, you were notified of the initiation of administrative separation proceedings by reason of misconduct due to pattern of misconduct and misconduct due to drug abuse.
+Subsequently, you decided to waive your procedural rights and offered a conditional waiver of your Administrative Discharge Board (ADB).
+Your commanding officer recommended an Other Than Honorable (OTH) discharge characterization of service by reason of misconduct due to pattern of misconduct and misconduct due to drug abuse.
+After your offer of conditional waiver was disapproved, you decided to waive your right to an ADB.
+Subsequently, your administrative separation proceedings were determined to be sufficient in law and fact.
+On 10 September 1985, the separation authority approved and ordered an OTH discharge characterization by reason of misconduct due to pattern of misconduct and drug abuse.
+On 13 September 1985, you were so discharged.